 We all have felt that uneasy feeling when we haven’t had that good night of rest.
-To be honest, sleep deprivation creating an uneasy feeling, is a gross understatement.
-A lot more damage has been done to your body, with just one night of poor sleep.
+Sleep deprivation creating an uneasy feeling is a gross understatement.
+A lot more damage has been done to your body with just one night of poor sleep.
 And, this is pervasive in today’s society.

 That way, you’ll have all the necessary information you need regarding how your sleep is going.
-Further, if you can, then you’ll be able to decide on improving it and also know what to do for it once you know the issue.
-Or you can plain and simple hand over that data to an expert who will help you.
+Further, if you can, you’ll improve it and know what to do about it once you know the issue.
+Or you can, plain and simple, hand over that data to an expert who will help you.

 Essentially, you’ll be able to monitor how your nightly sleep is doing.
 And with that, you’re less likely to fall ill.
 Good sleep is essential for your immune system, and thus, you’ll have to visit the hospital less and less.